diggydude/bolthole-bbs/README.md

 The platform may look good and perform well on smartphones, or it may not.
 I have no plans to "fix" it if it doesn't.
 The target audience is old school users who use real computers.

 The forum is a modern take on the threaded mailing lists of the early Web.
 The 100 most recently active topics are shown in the left pane.
-Older topics can be accessed via the site search.
+Older topics can be accessed via the site search or hashtag links.
 Posts in the selected topic are shown as a tree in the bottom pane.
 The tree filters work as follows:

 * `Branch` shows all posts in the selected topic.